cpagan415/horiseon-website/README.md

 # Code Refactor Starter Code

-# Changes to semantic elements and refactored for a logical layout
+Changes that were made:

+Header, navigation, and hero had semantic HTML elements added.
+Broken link on navigation fixed.
+Added alt to hero for accessibility.
+Changed name of title tag.